You cannot place a new order from your country. United States

 Warning: Last items in stock!

-• Useful for treating wounds and burns, when applied topically.
+• Useful for treating muscle pain, neuralgia and varicose veins, when applied topically.